Greencross Vets Covid-19 Update

 What you need to know about COVID-19 and your pet’s health

-Dr Magdoline Awad, Chief Veterinary Officer Greencross Vets and Dr James Carroll, General Manager Specialist & Emergency Centres, have developed a comprehensive FAQ, and here are the essential things you need to know:
+Dr Magdoline Awad, Chief Veterinary Officer Greencross Vets and Dr James Carroll, General Manager Specialist & Emergency Hospitals, have developed a comprehensive FAQ, and here are the essential things you need to know:

 - There is currently no evidence that pets in Australia can spread COVID-19.

 - We always recommend following everyday preventive hygiene actions to help prevent the spread of illness.